Enpass: 2025 DOM-based Extension Clickjacking

-Security researcher Marek Tóth presented a vulnerability in browser extensions of several password managers (including Enpass) at DEF CON 33 on August 9, 2025.
+Security researcher Marek Tóth presented a vulnerability in browser extensions of several password managers, including Enpass, at DEF CON 33 on August 9, 2025.
 In their default configurations, these extensions were shown to be exposed to a DOM-based extension clickjacking technique, allowing attackers to exfiltrate user data with just a single click.
 The affected password manager vendors were notified in April 2025.
-According to Tóth, Dashlane version 6.11.6 (August 13, 2025) addressed the issue.
+According to Tóth, Enpass version 6.11.6 (released August 13, 2025) addressed this issue.